interledger-deprecated/tutorials/letter-shop/index.md

 In our shop we use the fulfillment as a proof-of-payment token so we store the letter we have generated for the customer using the fulfillment as the index.

-The rest of that branch oif the code simply returns the amount, ILP Address and condition back to the customer so they can pay for their request.
+The rest of that branch of the code simply returns the amount, ILP Address, and condition back to the customer so they can pay for their request.

 ### Interledger Addresses